Leticia Navarro

-Bertha Leticia Navarro Ochoa (born November 10, 1953, in Colima, Colima) is a Mexican entrepreneur who served as Secretary of Tourism in the cabinet of President Vicente Fox.
+Bertha Leticia Navarro Ochoa (born November 10, 1953) is a Mexican entrepreneur who served as Secretary of Tourism in the cabinet of President Vicente Fox.

-Navarro holds a bachelor's degree in administration from the National Autonomous University of Mexico (UNAM) and has pursued graduate studies at the Simmons College in Boston, Massachusetts.
+Navarro was born in Colima, Colima, on November 10, 1953.
+She holds a bachelor's degree in administration from the National Autonomous University of Mexico (UNAM) and has pursued graduate studies at the Simmons College in Boston, United States.
 She has occupied high ranking positions in the Gillette company and served as president of JAFRA Cosmetics.

-On December 1, 2000 Vicente Fox designated her as Secretary of Tourism, and she served in that post until July 29, 2003.
+On December 1, 2000, Vicente Fox designated her as Secretary of Tourism, and she served in that post until July 29, 2003.
 She was succeeded by Rodolfo Elizondo Torres.